What is a funeral celebrant?

 How to find a funeral celebrant

-Ask your local Funeral Director as they will have had experience of and gathered feedback from a number of local funeral celebrants.
-They will have worked with celebrants as well as ministers and humanists, and are best positioned to advise on the most appropriate person to conduct your loved one’s funeral.
+In order to find the right funeral celebrant, it may be worth asking your local Funeral Director.
+They will have experience with and gathered feedback from funeral celebrants in the area.
+They will have worked with celebrants as well as ministers and humanists, so are therefore in good stead to advise on the most appropriate person to conduct your loved one’s funeral.

 It can be helpful to review any testimonials that the funeral director or celebrant can provide, as this will reflect the experiences of others.